Quantifying subspace entanglement with geometric measures: Abstract

 \section{Abstract}

-Determining whether a quantum subspace is entangled and quantifying its entanglement level remains a fundamental challenge in quantum information science.
-This paper introduces a geometric measure of $r$-bounded rank, $E_r(S)$, for a given subspace $S$.
-This measure, derived from the established geometric measure of entanglement, is tailored to assess the entanglement within $S$.
-It not only provides a benchmark for quantifying the entanglement level but also sheds light on the subspace's ability to preserve such entanglement.
-Utilizing non-convex optimization techniques from the domain of machine learning, our method effectively calculates $E_r(S)$ in various scenarios.
-Showcasing strong performance in comparison to existing hierarchical and PPT relaxation techniques, our approach is notable for its accuracy, computational efficiency, and wide-ranging applicability.
-This versatile and effective tool paves the way for numerous new applications in quantum information science.
-It is particularly useful in validating highly entangled subspaces in bipartite systems, determining the border rank of multipartite states, and identifying genuinely or completely entangled subspaces.
-Our approach offers a fresh perspective for quantifying entanglement, while also shedding light on the intricate structure of quantum entanglement.
+Determining whether a subspace spanned by certain quantum states is entangled and its entanglement dimensionality remains a fundamental challenge in quantum information science.
+This paper introduces a geometric measure of $r$-bounded rank, $E_r(\mathcal{S})$, for a given subspace $\mathcal{S}$.
+Derived from the established geometric measure of entanglement, this measure is specifically designed to assess the entanglement within $\mathcal{S}$.
+It not only serves as a tool for determining the entanglement dimensionality but also illuminates the subspace's capacity to preserve such entanglement.
+By employing developed non-convex optimization techniques utilized in machine learning area, we can accurately calculate $E_r(\mathcal{S})$ within the manifold optimization framework.
+Our approach demonstrates notable advantages over existing hierarchical methods, PPT relaxation techniques, and the seesaw strategy, particularly by combining computational efficiency with broad applicability.
+More importantly, it paves the way for high-dimensional entanglement certification, which is crucial for numerous quantum information tasks.
+We showcase its effectiveness in validating high-dimensional entangled subspaces in bipartite systems, determining the border rank of multipartite pure states, and identifying genuinely or completely entangled subspaces.